Secret Ponchos

 Secret Ponchos is an online multiplayer top-down shooter developed by Canadian indie studio Switchblade Monkeys.
 The game was released in Early Access in July 2014 for Windows and on December 2, 2014, for PlayStation 4.
-The game was released on PC as Most Wanted Edition in October 13, 2015, with more characters and maps.
-The PlayStation 4 version, has added these expansion packs.
+The game was released on PC as Most Wanted Edition on October 13, 2015, with more characters and maps.
+The PlayStation 4 version has added these expansion packs.

 Gameplay

 The game is set in the Wild West, where the player is an outlaw and fugitive.
 The primary focus is player versus player (PvP), where players duel online to gain reputation and notoriety.
 The game plays from a top-down perspective.
 The controls play like twin stick shooters.

 Players who perform well receive a bounty on their heads, where they become the targets of players who want to receive the bounty's increased reputation reward.
 Other players can team up against the player with the bounty.

 There are five maps, multiple game modes, and multiple characters.
 Every character has a dual-function weapon (e.g., a revolver that fires strong shots up close and rapid shots at a distance) and a secondary item, like dynamite.
+The PC Most Wanted Edition has 10 different characters.

 The goal is to win the duels that can be 1v1 or 3v3 using better control and strategic use of the environment.